Image

 • 10% for high-unemployment TEA projects

-• 2% for infrastructure projects
+• 2% for qualifying infrastructure projects

 Conditional Residence and Compliance